-Although the ACT border is approximately 6 km to the east of Michelago, the Murrumbidgee River and topography is a significant barrier.
+Although the ACT border is approximately 6 km to the east of Michelago, the Murrumbidgee River and topography are significant barriers.
 Public road access to the Smiths Road area and Clear Range/Namadgi National Park is either to the north of Tharwa (ACT) or the south of Bredbo NSW, and the Smiths Road community does not identify as part of Michelago despite being located nearby 'as the crow flies'.